ezerevello/retitle-flatpak/README.md

 ## Compatibility

-Honestly, I can't guarantee this works for every app out there:
+Honestly, I can't guarantee this works for every app out there, but here's a list of some apps compatibility, but another apps can work:

 ### 🐍 Python Based — ✅ Supported
 Python apps ship their source as plain `.py` files, so patching is reliable.